17 Top Things To Do In Walnut Creek, California

 14. Acalanes Ridge

-Pro Tip: Admission to the Bedford Gallery is free on the first Tuesday of every month, making it a budget-friendly way to immerse yourself in contemporary art.
+Pro Tip: Admission is free on the first Tuesday of every month, offering an affordable way to immerse yourself in cutting-edge art.

 16. Boundary Oak Golf Course